-We are all living in a world that allows us to create our own skewed version of reality.
-Social media, every single day, throwing anything and everything that we already agree with in our faces and newsfeeds making us feel superior and right.
+Our world today allows us to create our own skewed version of reality.
+Social media, every single day, throwing anything and everything that we already agree with in our faces, and news feeds making us feel superior and right.
 How can I be wrong?
-I’ve been blasted by twenty-two articles in a span of ten minutes showing me that my opinions are basically a fact at this point.
+I’ve been blasted by twenty-two articles in a span of ten minutes showing my opinions as fact at this point.

 Healthy debate is a treat nowadays.
 I have a hard time finding a person with opposing viewpoints to have a sensible conversation with; to explain, in a normal tone of voice, why they feel a certain way and then allowing me to do the same.
 Believe it or not, when I express myself, I enjoy a (respectful) contradictory remark.
 I cross my fingers and hope that this person hasn’t been bitten by the social media bug.
 That maybe, just maybe, a respectable, low-key exchange of opinions is possible.